CrayLabs/SmartSim/doc/ensemble.rst

 To encapsulate our application within an ``Ensemble``, we must create an ``Experiment`` instance to gain access to the ``Experiment`` factory method that creates the ``Ensemble``.
-Begin by importing the ``Experiment`` module, importing SmartSim `log` module and initializing an ``Experiment``:
+Begin by importing the ``Experiment`` module and initializing an ``Experiment``:

 .. literalinclude:: ../tutorials/doc_examples/ensemble_doc_examples/manual_append_ensemble.py
     :language: python
     :linenos:
-    :lines: 1-6
+    :lines: 1-4

 To create our ``Ensemble``, we are using the `replicas` initialization strategy.
-Begin by creating a simple ``RunSettings`` object to specify the path to our application script as an executable argument and the executable to run the script:
+Begin by creating a simple ``RunSettings`` object to specify the path to the executable simulation as an executable:

 .. literalinclude:: ../tutorials/doc_examples/ensemble_doc_examples/manual_append_ensemble.py
     :language: python
     :linenos:
-    :lines: 8-9
+    :lines: 6-7

 Next, initialize an ``Ensemble`` object with ``Experiment.create_ensemble()`` and pass in the `ensemble_settings` instance and specify `replicas=2`: